Last updated: August 9, 2021. Originally published: April 8, 2013

 This was really annoying.
 So I worked on loose-leash training with prong collars, choke chains, and later, as I became more enlightened, front-clip harnesses and hot dogs.
 With a lot of patience and consistency, it worked.
 I could now take Jonas for a walk without fear of dislocating my shoulder.

 I kept scrolling.
 There was another Jonas look-alike.
+And another.

 It seems that my mystery mutt isn’t such a mystery anymore.
 He’s a husky mix!

 Turns out the reason Jonas loves to pull is because that’s literally what he was bred to do.

 I felt like a massive idiot at this point.
 See, I’d always wanted to try dryland mushing – harnessing a dog up to pull a scooter or bike.
 All this time, I had the perfect dog for the sport.

 I don’t know why I never made the connection.
 I guess since Jonas was my agility dog, I mentally put him in the Agility Dog box, and it never even occurred to me that he might fit in the Urban Mushing box.

 I traded in Jonas’s old no-pull harness for a mushing harness (the prong collar is hanging on my wall as a silent testament to human folly).
 I’m teaching him to pull a mountain bike.
 It can be slow going at times, because -get this- all those years of loose-leash walking training worked really well!
 When I encourage him to pull, he says, “wait.
 I’M NOT SUPPOSED TO DO THIS.
 Is this a trick?
 Are you testing me?”